AAljmiai/SADAIA_T5_Data_Science_BootCamp_Projects/Deep Learning/README.md

 # Author Atrrbution (AA) and Books Recommender System (BRS)
-Have deploied a distrbuted deep learning (DDL) model on Google TPU backend instead of GPUs for Author Atrbution using Arabert transformer.
+Have deploied a distrbuted deep learning (DDL) model on Google TPUs backend instead of a GPU for Author Atrbution using Arabert transformer.
 This decrease the taining time from days to few hours.
 Please refere to the slides in the project repo.

 * Orgnized repo for AA project (Thanks to Hazim): https://github.com/FancyWhale69/T5_AuthorAttribution
 * Orgnized repo for BRS (Thanks to Abdtawab): https://github.com/A-safarji/Books-Recommnder-